qdraw/starsky/starsky/starskysynccli/readme.md

 ### The StarskyCli --Help window:
 ```
+Starksy Sync Cli ~ Help:
 --help or -h == help (this window)
---subpath or -s == parameter: (string) ; path inside the index, default '/'
---path or -p == parameter: (string) ; fullpath, search and replace first part of the filename '/'
+--path or -p == parameter: (string) ; fullpath, only child items of the database folder are supported,search and replace first part of the filename, '/'
+--subpath or -s == parameter: (string) ; relative path in the database
+--subpathrelative or -g == Overwrite subpath to use relative days to select a folder, use for example '1' to select yesterday. (structure is required)
+-p, -s, -g == you need to select one of those tags
 --index or -i == parameter: (bool) ; enable indexing, default true
 --thumbnail or -t == parameter: (bool) ; enable thumbnail, default false
 --orphanfolder or -o == To delete files without a parent folder (heavy cpu usage), default false